anthony-kolesov/simple-gateway-autoconfig/README.md

 Parameters are written in `variables.sh`.
 Modify it if required, you may want to use your custom DNS servers instead of default Google 8.8.8.8 and 8.8.4.4.

+Run `./install.sh` first time to install required packages (bind9, isc-dhcp-server, ntp).
+Then run `./configure.sh` to create configuration files and restart applications to use it.

 ## DHCP

+By default lease space start from X.X.X.100 and ends in X.X.X.199.
+Addresses are lease by default for one day, maximum for 7 days.
 Add fixed DHCP addresses to file `dhcpd.fixed.conf`, it will be included in `dhcpd.conf` as is.